PrestaShop/prestashop.github.io/news/_posts/2020-08-12-write-product-specifications.md

 ## Workflow

-As written just above, specifications are key to development as it describes all the behaviors related to a feature.
+As written just above, specifications are key to development as they describe the expected system behavior for any given feature.
 So when developers work on the PrestaShop code, in fact, they translate those functional specifications to code.
-Each development made must be linked to the corresponding specifications.
+Each development made must be linked to the corresponding specification.

 You can either improve existing specifications, add missing specifications, or even specify new features.